True Benefits of Blooming Tea Explained

 - Lily has long been part of traditional Chinese medical science and has been a mainstay in many popular beauty products.
 A well-known flower tea ingredient for its graceful appearance, lily significantly contributes to health and wellness as it helps soothe the nerves, keep the lungs moist, alleviate cough, clear heat of the heart, and cure insomnia to some degree.
 Lily flower is often used in the lower parts of the blooming tea, due to this relatively large size.

 - Jasmine flowers have a very calming aroma that helps against high blood pressure and relaxing the nerve system.
 It has anti-bacterial properties that prevents bad breath and prevents decay of tooth.
-Last but not least, jasmine flowers are great for skin which is why there are often found in oils and lotions for aromatherapy (for dry skin and/or sunburn).
+Last but not least, jasmine flowers are great for skin which is why there are often found in oils and lotions for aromatherapy (for dry skin or sunburn).

 - Because of its anti-inflammatory, antibacterial, and antiseptic properties, marigold (also known as calendula) is popularly steeped as a tisane as it helps nourish the liver, eliminates toxins, promotes better digestion, beautifies the skin, enhances visual acuity, and removes body heat.
-Marigold (Calendula officinalis) should not however be confused with the Arnica marigold, which is toxic.
+Marigold (Calendula Officinalis) should not however be confused with the Arnica marigold, which is toxic.

 - Dried osmanthus flowers infused with tea have a long list of health benefits such that it helps enhance one's complexion and delay the effects of aging because of its antioxidant properties.
 Also used to make wine and cake, osmanthus is proven to relieve chills, alleviate pains, and warm the lungs and stomach.
 Osmanthus flower are too small to be stitched together with other flowers.
 Instead they are added to the blooming tea when they're rolled in bulbs.
 When the tea bloom is infused, the little osmanthus flowers will appear and float to the surface.

 Teasenz offers a wide collection of blooming teas at wholesale prices.
-Click the following link to discover their unique appearances: blooming tea
+Click the following link to discover their unique appearances: blooming tea.

-If you want to learn more about how to steep these beautiful tea flowers yourself to let it unfurl perfectly than make sure to read the following guide: how to steep blooming tea
+If you want to learn more about how to steep these beautiful tea flowers yourself to let it unfurl perfectly than make sure to read the following guide: how to steep blooming tea.